Coastal erosion, rising seas will lead to more conflicts over public beach access, experts say | CBC News

 Conflict first arose back in 2016 when the new property owners sought to block usage of the road.

+In July, Justice Ann Smith issued a summary judgment, ruling that the road had not been dedicated to public use.
+That decision did not address whether the plaintiffs have prescriptive rights to use of the road, on which the plaintiffs are still awaiting a ruling.

-Best, who was part of the lawsuit initially but was recently removed from the list of plaintiffs due to a summary judgment, said community members unsuccessfully attempted to negotiate with the property owners before suing for access.
+Best, who was part of the lawsuit initially but was recently removed from the list of plaintiffs due to the summary judgment, said community members unsuccessfully attempted to negotiate with the property owners before suing for access.

 "This was our last resort," he said.
 "We didn't want to do it, but we had to do it.
 Everybody just feels really strongly that they want to be able to use that road."